Medically reviewed by Drugs.com. Last updated on Nov 19, 2020.

 Special Populations Note

 Antibodies: The presence of persistent anti-natalizumab antibodies increases natalizumab clearance approximately threefold.

 Body weight: A less-than-proportional increase in clearance occurs as body weight increases, such that a 43% increase in body weight produces a 32% increase in clearance.

 Use: Labeled Indications

-Crohn disease: For inducing and maintaining clinical response and remission in adult patients with moderately to severely active Crohn disease with evidence of inflammation who have had an inadequate response to, or are unable to tolerate, conventional Crohn disease therapies and inhibitors of tumor necrosis factor-alpha (TNF-alpha).
+Crohn disease: Inducing and maintaining clinical response and remission in adults with moderately to severely active Crohn disease with evidence of inflammation who have had an inadequate response to, or are unable to tolerate, conventional Crohn disease therapies and inhibitors of tumor necrosis factor-alpha (TNF-alpha).

-Multiple sclerosis: As monotherapy for the treatment of patients with relapsing forms of multiple sclerosis (MS).
-Natalizumab increases the risk of PML.
+Multiple sclerosis, relapsing: As monotherapy for the treatment of patients with relapsing forms of multiple sclerosis, including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
+Natalizumab increases the risk of progressive multifocal leukoencephalopathy.
 When initiating and continuing treatment with natalizumab, consider whether the expected benefit of natalizumab is sufficient to offset this risk.

 Canada labeling: Treatment of relapsing forms of multiple sclerosis in patients who have had an inadequate response to, or are unable to tolerate, other therapies for multiple sclerosis.